Trigonal Distortion Driven Ground States in VX3 (X = Br and I): Abstract

-Although the XAS provides valuable insight into key electronic excitations, its finite spectral broadening can complicate the precise determination of energy scales.
-On the other hand, it has been demonstrated that RIXS can provide more detailed information about electronic structure parameters with greater precision due to the sharpening effect in RIXS that bypasses core-hole lifetime broadening \cite{pathiraja2025electronic,ament2011resonant}.
-Figure \ref{fig:VX3_RIXS_normal} presents the V $L_3-$edge RIXS spectra of V$X_3$, measured at the excitation energy 'c' across different temperatures: 14, 65, 100, and 300 K. All the data were measured when the incident photon beam is normal to the sample surface.

-Four main energy transfer regions (I - IV) are identified in the RIXS spectra.
-The regions I, II, and III can be attributed to the inter-orbital $dd$ excitations, while region IV represents broader CT excitations.
-In region I, VBr$_3$ exhibits a low-energy shoulder feature, whereas VI$_3$ indicates a shoulder feature on the high-energy side.
-The primary peak maxima in region I were observed at 1.4 eV (VBr$_3$)and 1.1 eV (VI$_3$), revealing a shift towards lower energy as the halogen changes from Br to I. The peak intensity in region III also changes significantly between the two compounds, consistent with the optical measurements \cite{maule1988optical}.
-Covalent bonds in VBr$_3$ have well-separated $dd$ excitations and CT excitations, while the ionic bonds in VI$_3$ indicate a possible overlapping of CT excitations with the $dd$ excitations, resulting in this intensity variation over the compounds.

-The temperature-dependent spectra correspond to different crystallographic phases: rhombohedral at 14 K and 65 K, and monoclinic at 100 K and 300 K. Both compounds are magnetically ordered at 14 K. Despite these phase and magnetic transitions in V$X_3$, no substantial peak shifts are observed upon cooling, implying that the local environment around vanadium remains largely unchanged.
-However, the intensity of the shoulder features in regions I and III evolves with temperature, indicating a clear relation between the magnetic states and low energy excitations in V$X_3$.

-RIXS spectra obtained in the soft x-ray regime exhibit a clear incident and final photon energy dependence.
-Figure \ref{fig:VX3_RIXS_300K} shows the RIXS spectra of VBr$_3$ and VI$_3$ collected at different excitation energies at room temperature 300 K. While the CT features shift with the incident energy, the $dd$ excitations showed only subtle changes, though their intensities vary markedly.
-The dominant peak in region I has high intensity at the $L_3-$edge, while the shoulder features gain relatively high intensities as the excitation energy moves away from the $L_3$ peak.

-The dashed lines in Figure \ref{fig:VX3_RIXS_300K} indicate the RIXS spectra collected at the grazing incidence, and they only show a subtle energy shift in the spectral features compared to the normal incidence.
-However, the grazing incidence RIXS spectra show higher intensity, contrary to the XAS intensity.

-\section{V$X_6$ Cluster calculations}
+{\flushleft \textbf{V$X_6$ Cluster calculations}}

+All XAS and RIXS results indicate that the local environment in the metal V ion remains unchanged in all experimental geometries.
+Therefore, atomic multiplet calculations were performed using the $D_{3d}$ crystal field environment in the metal V ion to assign spectral features in XAS and RIXS spectra and to identify multiplet states.
+The calculations were performed using the quantum many-body script language Quanty \cite{haverkort2016quanty,haverkort2012multiplet}.

-To assign the spectral features in the XAS and RIXS spectra, the atomic multiple calculations were performed to simulate the RIXS spectra using a quantum many-body script language $Quanty$ \cite{haverkort2016quanty,haverkort2012multiplet}.
-The large V-$X$ covalency necessitates the consideration of charge-transfer effects, including the $3d^2$ and $3d^3L$ electronic configurations in the calculations, where $L$ corresponds to a hole in the ligand orbitals (I $5p$).
-The ligand field Hamiltonian was expressed as,
+The large V-$X$ covalency necessitates the consideration of CT effects, including the $3d^2$ and $3d^3L$ electronic configurations in the calculations, where $L$ corresponds to a hole in the ligand orbitals (I $5p$).
+The ligand field Hamiltonian can be expressed as,